-Up to now the legal basis for granting Quality Seals for Products has been the Quality Seal Regulation dated 1942.
+Up to now the legal basis for granting Austria Quality Seals for Products has been the Austria Quality Seal Regulation dated 1942.
 On December 31, 2009, this regulation became ineffective (§ 4 al. 2, Annex Index Number 95.08.02, of the First BRBG (“Bundesrechtsbereinigungsgesetz” – Act to Abolish Obsolete Legislation), BGBl. (“Bundesgesetzblatt” – Federal Law Gazette) I No. 191/1999).

-Therefore, the Federal Ministry for Science, Research and Economy elaborated the draft of a Quality Seal Act, which enables marking of quality of articles manufactured by trade and industry (products) as well as services to be provided commercially.
-Thus using a Quality Seal with the addition “Quality Seal recognized federally” would exclusively be allowed on the basis of this rule.
+Therefore, the Federal Ministry for Digital, Business and Enterprise elaborated the draft of a Austria Quality Seal Act, which enables marking of quality of articles manufactured by trade and industry (products) as well as services to be provided commercially.
+Thus using a Austria Quality Seal with the addition “Austria Quality Seal recognized federally” would exclusively be allowed on the basis of this rule.

 OQA is independent in economic terms and from any political party and uses the resources it gains itself as an NPO to strengthen its own efficiency in the service of society.